 Regular Position means a position established by this ordinance on an ongoing basis, as distinct from a seasonal or temporary position.
-Regular employee means a holder of a regular position.

 Seasonal Employees shall mean employees whose employment is not continuous but is regularly recurrent in the same capacity because of particular functions which occur periodically each year; such employment may be permanent, but of an intermittent nature.